ika-rwth-aachen/carlos/README.md

 ## Acknowledgements

-This work is accomplished within the project [AUTOtech.*agil*](https://www.ika.rwth-aachen.de/en/competences/projects/automated-driving/autotech-agil-en.html) (FKZ 01IS22088A).
-We acknowledge the financial support for the projects by the Federal Ministry of Education and Research of Germany (BMBF).
+This research is accomplished within the project [AUTOtech.*agil*](https://www.ika.rwth-aachen.de/en/competences/projects/automated-driving/autotech-agil-en.html) (FKZ 01IS22088A).
+We acknowledge the financial support for the project by the Federal Ministry of Education and Research of Germany (BMBF).